The double shuffle relations for multiple Eisenstein series: The Fourier expansion of multiple Eisenstein series

 where $\sigma_k(n)=\sum_{d\mid n}d^{k}$ is the divisor function and $ q=e^{2\pi \sqrt{-1}\tau}$.
 Here for the last equality we have used the Lipschitz formula

-When $n_1=2$, the above computation (the second equality) can be justified by using limits in the definition, which in general will be treated in Definition~\ref{2_1} below.
+When $n_1=2$, the above computation (the second equality) can be justified by using a limit argument which in general is treated in Definition \ref{2_1} below.
 We remark that the function $G_{n_1}(\tau)$ is a modular form of weight $n_1$ for ${\rm SL}_2(\Z)$ when $n_1$ is even $(>2)$ ($G_2(\tau)$ is called the quasimodular form) and a non-trivial holomorphic function even if $n_1$ is odd.
-The following definition enables us to compute the Fourier expansion of $G_{n_1,\ldots,n_r}(\tau)$ for integers $n_1,\ldots,n_r\ge2$, and coincides with the iterated multiple sum \eqref{eq1_1} when the series defining \eqref{eq1_1} converges absolutely, i.e. $n_1,\ldots,n_{r-1}\ge2$ and $n_r\ge3$.